The NFL's ultimate cheat code: A Lamar Jackson scramble

 For teammates, Jackson's improvisational skills can lead to excitement, confusion and sometimes awkward collisions.
 For defenders, it's a mixture of frustration, mind games and awe.

-Seattle Seahawks defensive end Jadeveon Clowney said he always wanted to play against former Falcons quarterback Michael Vick and now he can say he has faced a new-era version of him.
-Others believe Jackson is even more unique.
+Seattle Seahawks defensive end Jadeveon Clowney said he always wanted to play against former Falcons quarterback Michael Vick, and now he can say he has faced a new-era version of him.
+Others believe Jackson can't be compared to anyone.

 Here is a 360-degree view of Jackson in action: